CHRONOLOGY

 "If Dionysius Exiguus meant to number the years from the birth of Christ, rather than the conception, then it is more likely that he considered that event to have occurred on 25 December, seven days before the start of the year that we call AD 1.
 The consensus of most modern scholars favours that interpretation."
 (Text)

-Christ was circumcised on the eighth day (Lk 1:59).
+Christ was allegedly circumcised on the eighth day.
+(Lk 1:59)

-Jesus Christ came as the incarnation of Logos.
+Jesus Christ came into the world as the incarnation of Logos.

 The Gospel of John says: